Geography of bilinearized Legendrian contact homology: Introduction

+We also will establish a similar result, namely Theorem~\ref{thm:geogsphere}, in the specific case of Legendrian spheres.

 The collection of Poincar\'e polynomials that is realized by bilinearized Legendrian contact homology is considerably wider than the corresponding collection for the geography of linearized Legendrian contact homology~\cite[Theorem~1.1]{BST}.
 For this reason, the examples of Legendrian submanifolds that are constructed in this paper in order to realize the geography of bilinearized Legendrian contact homology differ substantially from those considered in~\cite{BST} and exhibit new interesting phenomena.
 In particular, while connected sums of Legendrian submanifolds played an important role in~\cite{BST}, such constructions cannot be used in this paper because these tend to produce pairs of unwanted generators in bilinearized Legendrian contact homology.
 Moreover, we introduce a completely new construction in order to create pairs of generators in arbitrary degrees, instead of degrees summing to $n-1$ as in linearized Legendrian contact homology.
+We also introduce another completely new construction in order to obtain bilinearized Legendrian contact homologies of different ranks, depending on the ordering of the two non DGA homotopic augmentations.
 Note that the examples constructed in this paper are convenient to work with, as they only have cusp singularities.

 This paper is organized as follows.
 In Section~\ref{sec:bLCH} we review the definition of bilinearized Legendrian contact homology and state its main properties.
 In Section~\ref{sec:fundclass} we study fundamental classes in bilinearized Legendrian contact homology, prove Theorem~\ref{thm:A} and Corollary~ \ref{cor:A} and study the effect of connected sums on bilinearized Legendrian contact homology.
-In Section~\ref{sec:geog}, we study the geography of bilinearized Legendrian contact homology and prove Theorem~\ref{thm:B}.
+In Section~\ref{sec:geog}, we study the geography of bilinearized Legendrian contact homology and prove Theorems~\ref{thm:B} and its counterpart Theorem~\ref{thm:geogsphere} for Legendrian spheres.